fru1tstand/qbittorrent-exporter/README.md

  See #Features for a description of each collector.

 ## FAQ
+ + **My metrics aren't updating faster than once every 1500ms**
+   qBittorrent's default web ui refresh rate is 1500ms.
+To poll faster, you must change advanced settings (which cannot be done with the web ui).
+The easiest way to do this is to use the desktop client `Tools > Options > Advanced > Transfer list refresh interval` and change the value to your polling frequency (it's not recommended to set this value lower than 1000ms as there's an [open bug](https://github.com/qbittorrent/qBittorrent/issues/8346) about the resulting values not being correct).
- + **I've enabled the collector but it's not showing up in `/metrics`**
+ + **I've enabled a collector but it's not showing up in `/metrics`**
-   If it's a sliced metric (ie. all `aggregate_torrent` metrics are sliced), automatic omission will prevent slices that return `0`.
-If all slices return `0`, then no metrics are produced, so the collector will return an empty string (and now show up in the metrics page) to save precious database space.
+   If it's a sliced metric (note all `aggregate_torrent` metrics are sliced), automatic omission will prevent slices that return `0` from appearing.
+If all slices are omitted for a given metric, it will not show up in `/metrics`.
+This is done to save database disk space.